phigas/freepaths-docs/advanced-tutorials/Adding-your-own-Hole-or-Pillar.md

 ## Creating a minimal example

 The class needs to have some predefined functions to work and i will go through them one by one.
-L'ets start by creating the class and it's `__init__` method:
+Let's start by creating the class and it's `__init__` method:

 ```python
 class NewHole(Hole)